EastAPOLO/userstyles/README.md

 # EastAPOLO-Userstyles
 Dark themes for various websites.

-Credit for base themes and scripts go to https://github.com/chrisduerr/userstyles.
+Credit for some base themes go to https://github.com/chrisduerr/userstyles.